 I’ve been lucky enough to travel a bit.
 Not a lot, but enough to feel like I have the chops to write a post like this.
-I take pride in recommending cool, comfortable and, sometimes, chic (what can I say, I’m a casual person?) bars for you to check out when you’re visiting their beautiful city.
+I take pride in recommending cool, comfortable and, sometimes, chic bars for you to check out when you’re visiting these beautiful cities.

 Bacchanal Wine is one of my favorite wine experiences ever.
 A casual, unassuming “wine laboratory” and cheese shop in New Orleans’ Ninth Ward where they prepare your cheese selections into a perfect cheese board and keep your wine cool in a white plastic ice bucket.
 Pick up wine and cheese to go or head around back to hang and catch a live gypsy jazz performance.
 This is a must visit in NOLA, especially after a walk through the Bywater.